It’s More Than “No Means No:” What Consent Really Looks Like

 • Being or having been in a relationship with the other party does not constitute consent.

-Education about sexual health and consent are necessary.
-Many sex offenders lack sexual health education, showing it to be a harm reduction tool.
-How can we reduce the number of traumatizing sexual experiences that occur, and promote positive healthy sexual relationships if people aren’t being taught how?
+Education about sexual health and consent is necessary.
+Many people are not taught how to navigate these situations in real life.
 In a 2023 report by a charity called LetsStopAids, research found that “young Canadians are not happy about the quality of sexual education and leave the classroom feeling awkward, unprepared and scared to have sex”, as well as feel that “sex ed gave an abundance of scientific information but was severely lacking in practical knowledge or skills.”

 • 1 in 4 North American women will be sexually assaulted in their lifetime